Grevillea floribunda: Distribution and habitat

 Seven dwarfs grevillea grows in forest and woodland and is widespread on the tablelands and western slopes of New South Wales and in south-eastern Queensland.
 There is a single doubtful record from the Killawarra Forest in Victoria.
 Subspecies tenella is restricted to the Darling Downs region of Queensland.

+Conservation status

+Grevillea floribunda is currently listed as Least Concern on the IUCN Red List of Threatened Species.
+It is an extremely widespread and common species with a stable overall population and no known major threats.
+Minor, localised threats include inappropriate fire regimes and land clearing for agriculture.